OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/bot/README.md

-## How to enable SSO in TeamsFx Tab projects
+## How to enable SSO in TeamsFx Bot projects

 This doc will show you how to add Single sign-on (SSO) feature to TeamsFx Bot projects.
 Note that this article is only for Teams Toolkit Visual Studio Code Extension version after x.x.x or TeamsFx CLI version after x.x.x.